juergenweb/FrontendForms/README.md

 Take a look at these examples on how to write and add validation rules to your input fields.
 You can use as many validators to a field as you need.

+### compareTexts
+This validation rule checks if a text entered in an inputfield is present in an array of texts.

+This validator has been created for the simple question CAPTCHA in the first instance, but it can also be used for all other text inputs too.

+What it does, is to compare a text, which was entered in an input field with several texts inside an array.
+If one of the texts inside the array matches the entered text, than it returns true, otherwise false.

+To make all texts comparable, they will be transformed to lowercase to prevent differences in upper case and lower case letters inside the comparison.

 ## Customization of validation
 For each validator rule exists an error message as a translatable string.
 This is ok for most cases, but sometimes you need to show another error message than the translated one.
 For these cases you can customize your error